Hassanamisco Nipmuc: King Phillip's War

-Metacom, also known as King Phillip, recruited many different Native American tribes in New England to fight with him in his conflict with the genocidal colonists.
+Metacom, also known as King Phillip, recruited many different Native American tribes in New England to fight with him in his conflict with the colonists.
 Thousands of Native Americans were killed in this war, including members of the Nipmuc tribe.
-During the war, the Nipmucs, along with several other tribes, attacked Brookfield and set fire to Springfield, Massachusetts.
-In August 1675, the members of Hassanamesit praying town, along with four other towns were held prisoners and banned from leaving the settlement under threat of being put in jail or being murdered.
-October of the same year, non-combatant Nipmuc were enslaved to Deer Island, in Boston harbor, for the winter, where more than half died from exposure and starvation.
-At the end of the war, the Nipmuc tribe members who had joined King Phillip, that did not manage to escape, were either killed or sold into slavery to the West Indies.
+During the war, the Nipmuc, along with several other tribes, attacked Brookfield and set fire to Springfield, Massachusetts.
+In August 1675, the members of Hassanamesit praying town, along with four other towns, were held prisoner and banned from leaving the settlement under threat of imprisonment or death.
+In October of the same year, non-combatant Nipmuc were confined to Deer Island, in Boston harbor, for the winter, where more than half died from exposure and starvation.
+At the end of the war, the Nipmuc tribal members who had joined King Phillip that did not manage to escape were either killed or sold into slavery in the West Indies.